 43h + 33h = (4h + 3h) × (4h - 2h3k + 3h) × (4h + 2h3k + 3h)

 For any given h, the three factors on the right side of this identity will all be approximately the same size.
 The first one is an algebraic factor, and it will already have an entry earlier in the table.
 The second two are the L and M numbers, respectively.
 Each of them will be approximately one-third the size of the full number on the left.
 So for the 4n+3n table, the exponents for numbers with an Aurifeuillian factorization are allowed to be three times as high (1533) as for the other numbers in the table (511) and still be assured that all numbers are less than 1024 bits in length.
 The relevant identity for other tables may be much more complex than this one, and the algebraic part may not always be one-third of the total size.
-But the L and M factors will always be about the same size as each other, so each is at most half of the total size, meaning that the tables will always be extended to at least twice the exponent limit for Aurifeuillian factors as for other numbers (see e.g. the 5n+3n table for a much larger extension).
+But the L and M factors will always be about the same size as each other, so each is at most half of the total size, meaning that the tables will always be extended to at least twice the exponent limit for Aurifeuillian factors as for other numbers.
+But see the final paragraphs below for special considerations for some tables.
 The full list of algebraic identities used in each table is shown here.

 For a given a and b, the Aurifeuillian polynomials and algebraic characteristics are determined by the squarefree part of the product a × b.
 Here "squarefree part" means the number which remains when all squares are divided out of the original number, leaving a number that is just a product of distinct primes, all with a power of 1.
-So for example, the squarefree part of 24 is 6.
+So for example, the squarefree part of 24 is 6, and the squarefree part of 12 is 3.

 By contrast, with a = 12 and b = 7, we get r = 21, so we expect to see these factorizations on the minus side, i.e. in the 12n-7n table, and they should appear whenever n is an odd multiple of 21.
 Sure enough, there are entries for 21L, 21M, 63L, 63M, etc. in that table.